richpauloo/rp/content/post/race-to-bottom/index.md

 >
 > -Jay Famiglietti, Hydrologist and Executive Director of the Global Institute for Water Security at the University of Saskatchewan

-Data from well completion reports in California confirms that agricultural wells are indeed being drilled deeper, which recent research in the journal _Nature_ suggests is part of an alarming nationwide trend [^6].
+Data from well completion reports in California confirms that agricultural wells are indeed being drilled deeper, which recent research by Debra Perrone and Scott Jasechko in the journal _Nature_ suggests is part of an alarming nationwide trend [^6].
 Access to deeper groundwater is a hedge against drought, unreliable surface water supply, and the uncertainty of future legislation.
 It doesn't hurt to have more access to groundwater before SGMA fully kicks in.

 ***